-Young Stoner Life continues to battle hardship, as Gunna has been denied bond due to the possibility of “witness tampering.”
+Young Stoner Life continues to battle adversity in court, as both Young Thug and Gunna have been denied bond in YSL’s ongoing RICO case.

 “Talked to [Young Thug] yesterday,” he wrote. “keed u fucked him up with this one but we know you guarding him through these times and make sure he gone be alright We da Proud Family can’t nothing stop us… Talked to [Gunna], he good, just sad what’s goin on wit twin but everything gone be in our favor.”

 Keed’s death came just days after Thug was denied bail from Fulton County.
 Following a raid at his home in Buckhead, Georgia in early May, Thug was additionally booked for a large quantity of drugs and illegal possession of firearms — which included a sawed-off shotgun, sawed-off rifle and fully automatic machine gun.

 A total of seven new felony charges were added to Thug’s RICO rapsheet, as he was declared “flight risk” with potential to commit further crimes if he was released.

 Young Thug, Gunna booked into Fulton County Jail in Georgia

 The PUNK rapper, whose real name is Jeffrey Williams, was admitted into Fulton County Jail on May 9 where he combats accusations of conspiracy to violate the Racketeer Influenced and Corrupt Organizations (RICO) Act and involvement in criminal gang activity, per WSB-TV.

 The grounds for this RICO charge are based on alleged offenses — one in January 2013, and the other in May 2018, as well as a 56-count grand jury indictment from the Atlanta Journal-Constitution.
 YSL superstar Gunna was also charged for one count in violation of RICO and was booked into Fulton County Jail on May 11.